top of page

 INVASION FLAGS!

-Sooooo... back to basics we go again... after todays fun and games with some stubborn child on Fascist book, this clearly needs to be address as a seperate thing.
+Sooooo... back to basics we go again.
+After some recent fun and games with some stubborn child on Fascist book, this question clearly needs to be address as a separate thing.

-Simply put, the 101st did not wear invasion flags of any kind in Normandy.
-The 82nd did.
-Before you all jump up on high horse and tell you you've seen it in a film, or on a plastic children's toy or even that those cheap crappy jumpsuits made in china come with them on... none of that makes it right.
+Simply put, the 101st Airborne did not wear invasion flags of any kind for the Normandy jump.
+The 82nd Airborne did.
+Before you all jump up on a high horse and scream that you've seen it in a film, or on a plastic children's toy or even on those cheap crappy jumpsuits made in China that come with them already sewn on... none of that makes it right.
 Let me spell it out clearly.

-The 101st did not wear invasion flags of any kind in Normandy!
+The 101st Airborne did not wear invasion flags of any kind for the Normandy jump!

-They did later wear them on the M43's during Market Garden.
-However, not on any M42s in Normandy.
+They did later wear them on the M43's during Market Garden, just not on any M42s in Normandy.

-Still don't believe me... go buy the only decent books on the Paratroopers in Normandy.
+Still don't believe me... go buy the only decent books on paratroopers in Normandy.
 Anything by Michel de Trez will do.
 Carentan part 1 or part 2 are ideal.
 Play spot the invasion flag on all the hundreds of photographs...
-I bet you the only ones you will see are on 82nd jackets... except that one prejump photos of 1 guy who is almost totally green from camo paint.
-When you find no guys in Normandy wearing them, are you really going to still to and convince me that they wore them.
-Or do you think there was a top secret order in place for people to removed them every time a camera was about to be used.
+I bet you the only ones you will see are on 82nd jackets... except that one prejump photo of one guy who is almost totally green due to his camo paint.
+When you can't find one single trooper in Normandy wearing an invasion flag, are you really going to continue to try to convince me that the 101st wore them?
+Or do you think there was a top secret order in place for troops to remove them every time a camera was about to be used?

 flag.jpg